zaida-rivai/rwot11-the-hague/draft-documents/verfiable-credentials-holder-binding.md

 ### Definitions/glossary

-Holder Binding is providing the verifier the means to verify that the presentation was done by the credential subject or the holder designated by the credential subject. this may or may not include authentication.
+Holder Binding is providing the verifier the means to verify that the presentation was done by the credential subject or the holder designated by the credential subject. [**RJ: the previous sentence is highly ambiguous and needs to be reworded once we have consensus over what it shoulc mean**] this may or may not include authentication.

 ### Implications